HubSpot/cos_uploader/README.md

 ### Easy Install (Binary Distribution)

 **Required** You must first get an API key for your HubSpot site.
-These are only available for professional and enterprise.
+These are only available for Professional and Enterprise customers.
 Get your API key from here: https://app.hubspot.com/keys/get

 #### Mac OSX 10.6+